Melik159/xp-cgr-replay/README.md

   PRGA20 calls from captured states, checks the post-PRGA state evolution, and includes negative controls on mutated IOCTL buffers and mutated PRGA states.

+- `seed2state_v18_1_ksecdd_kernel_outbuf_manual/` — validates a manually
+  captured KSecDD-to-ADVAPI boundary.
+It shows that a captured KSecDD kernel-side `kernel_outbuf[0x100]` is byte-identical to the first ADVAPI IOCTL `0x390008` `outbuf[0x100]`, then continues the replay through the ADVAPI RC4 KSA states, useful PRGA20 calls, and `SystemFunction036` output20.

 Validated relation for `seed2state_v5_roundrobin/`:

 ```text